narfdotpl/fontsized/README.markdown

 Installation
 ------------

-This is my personal toy (it makes few assumptions) and as such is not ready to be used by the masses.
+This is my personal toy (it makes a few assumptions) and as such is not ready to be used by the masses.
 Nevertheless, you might be able to take advantage of it, provided you make yourself familiar with `fontsized.py`'s main docstring and `fontsized.vim`'s behaviour.